CRICMIND.AI

 CSK's Succession Challenge

 The one planning failure CSK face heading into IPL 2026 is the absence of a confirmed Dhoni successor in the finisher role.
-Shivam Dube and Ravindra Jadeja can bat deep, but neither replicates Dhoni's ability to win matches from 35-needed-18-balls scenarios with the consistency he has shown across 17 seasons.
+Shivam Dube and Ravindra Jadeja (RR) can bat deep, but neither replicates Dhoni's ability to win matches from 35-needed-18-balls scenarios with the consistency he has shown across 17 seasons.

 FAQ